Home

 We live in Canada and are looking forward to buying a trailer.
 I like the layout of 5th wheels.

-I am told if you want to use a fifth wheel camper in the USA you must have a double axel truck (four wheels in the back) - you are only allowed in certain states (nobody could tell me which ones) and it will soon be law to have an AZ License.
+I am told if you want to use a fifth wheel camper in the USA you must have a double axle truck (four wheels in the back) - you are only allowed in certain states (nobody could tell me which ones) and it will soon be a law to have an AZ License.
 Is this true?
 I love camping in the US of A and there are so many wonderful places I do not want to limit us.

 Can you help?
 What are towing regulations for towing a 27-30 ft.
 5th wheel vs. towing a 27-30 ft. travel trailer?